128technology/docs/docs/config_command_guide.md

 ## `configure authority router node asset-validation-enabled`

-Validate that the asset is suitable to run 128T.
+Validate that the asset is suitable to run SSR.

 #### Usage